 Grizzly Bear, Dall Sheep Combo Hunt Report

 I started out as a little boy watching my dad leave for big game hunts year after year until I was old enough to go.
 I have always enjoyed hunting and being outdoors.
 A few years ago, a good friend of mine went on a successful dall sheep hunt.
-After hearing his stories and seeing his sheep mounted, I became very determined to hunt one myself.
+After hearing his stories and seeing his sheep mounted, I became very determined to hunt one myself.”

-A friend told me about Outdoors International, so I contacted them and booked my sheep hunt based on a recommendation from my friend.
-After hearing about this outfitter, I decided that was the place I wanted to go.
-In talking with the outfitter, he asked me if I would be interested in a grizzly bear and I couldn’t pass up the opportunity.
+A friend told me about Outdoors International, so I contacted them and booked my dall sheep hunt based on a recommendation from my friend.
+After hearing about this Alaska outfitter, I decided that was the place I wanted to go.
+He asked me if I would be interested in a grizzly bear as well, and I couldn’t pass up the opportunity.

 At one point, we were walking on a ledge that was no wider than one foot.
 At one time my guide had figured we were 1,000 ft above the sheep.
 We just kept going until we finally reached the last ridge to where I could shoot.
 Bryce, my guide ranged the rams at 340 yards and I got into position to shoot.
 I was lucky enough to take the ram and when he fell, he fell several hundred yards down the mountain.
 I was worried about the horns breaking, Bryce reassured me that it happens quite often.
 When we made it down the mountain to where the ram fell, we took pictures and started processing the ram.

-We flew out to grizzly camp and got the camp all set up.
+We flew out to our Alaska grizzly bear hunting camp and got the camp all set up.
 The next morning we woke up to fog so thick we were unable to hunt so we sat in the tent all day.
 We woke up the next morning we headed out to a vantage point they had known about that was a good spot to glass from.
 On our walk there, my guide spotted a grizzly 1⁄2 mile from camp.
 We snuck around to get in front of him and he walked within 150 yards of us.
 The guide stopped him for me and I was able to take him.
 As we walked up he got bigger and bigger.
 It was a great way to end my Alaskan trip!
 I couldn’t believe in less than seven days I had harvested a dall sheep and a grizzly bear, it was a trip of a lifetime!
 I can’t say enough about how impressed I was with this Outfitter.
 From the knowledge of the outdoors to how my made my time in camp with him very memorable.